NorESMhub/NorESM/doc/data/cmip6_data.rst

 Data access
 ^^^^^^^

-The Earth System Grid Fascilities (ESGF):
+The Earth System Grid Federation (ESGF):
 ++++++++++++++++

 **All data is CMOR-ized and public available here:**